River Liffey: Recreational use

 Upstream from the city, at Chapelizod, the river is used by private, university and Garda rowing clubs.

-The Liffey Descent canoeing event, held each year since 1960, covers a 27 km course from Straffan to Islandbridge.
+The Liffey Descent Canoe Race, held each year since 1960, covers a 27 km course from Straffan to Islandbridge.
 The Normal Tidal Limit (NTL) of the river is Islandbridge (weir).
 The Liffey Swim takes place every year in late August or early September between Watling Bridge and The Custom House.
 The Islandbridge stretch of river accommodates a number of rowing clubs including Trinity College, UCD, Commercial, Neptune, and the Garda rowing club.

 The Liffey is widely used for recreational activities – such as canoeing, rafting, fishing, swimming, significant facilities are at Poulaphouca, Kilcullen, Newbridge, where a seven-acre Liffey Linear Park has been developed, and other facilities are located further downriver at Leixlip and other towns.

 Crossings

 History

-The earliest stone bridge over the Liffey in Dublin of which there is solid evidence was the Bridge of Dublin, which replaced a wooden bridge, Dubhghall's Bridge, dating to the 11th century, and was in turn replaced - the site is now occupied by Fr.
+The earliest stone bridge over the Liffey in Dublin of which there is solid evidence was the Bridge of Dublin, which replaced a wooden bridge, Dubhghall's Bridge, dating to the 11th century, and was in turn replaced – the site is now occupied by Fr.
 Mathew Bridge).
 The Bridge of Dublin was built by the Dominicans in 1428, and survived well into the 18th century.
 This four-arch bridge included various buildings such as a chapel, bakehouse and possibly an inn.
 Island Bridge (a predecessor of the current bridge) was added in 1577 at the upper tidal extremities of the river between Islandbridge and western Chapelizod.

 With the development of commercial Dublin in the 17th century, four new bridges were added in Dublin between 1670 and 1684: Barrack, or Bloody Bridge, (the forerunner of the current Rory O'More Bridge), Essex Bridge (Grattan Bridge), Ormond Bridge (O'Donovan Rossa Bridge) and Arran Bridge.
 Flooding in December 1801 following 36 hours of rain destroyed the oldest bridge which connected Church Street and Bridge Street.
 It was replaced with Whitworth Bridge in 1816.

 The oldest bridge still standing is Mellows Bridge, (originally Queens Bridge) constructed in 1764 on the site of Arran Bridge, which was destroyed by floods in 1763.
 The first iron bridge was the Ha'penny Bridge built in 1816.
 Farmleigh Bridge, also iron, was built around 1872 at the end of a tunnel and connected Farmleigh estate to Palmerstown.

 The Millennium Bridge was opened in December 1999, and 21st century additions include Seán O'Casey Bridge (2005), Samuel Beckett Bridge (2009), and Rosie Hackett Bridge (2014).

 There are records regarding several bridges in County Kildare.
 A bridge was built in Kilcullen in 1319.
 There are also a number of historic private and disused bridges over the Liffey.
 One such stone bridge, at Harristown Estate in County Kildare, was built for John LaTouche in 1788.
 This remains in private use and is near the disused Harristown viaduct (over the Liffey) which was on the Sallins Tullow rail line and was last used in 1959.